Shaquille Richardson: Arizona Hotshots

 Richardson later joined the Arizona Hotshots of the Alliance of American Football.
 He was placed on injured reserve on January 30, 2019.
 He was activated from injured reserve on March 6, 2019.
 The league ceased operations in April 2019.

 Toronto Argonauts

-In October 2019, Richardson was signed by the Toronto Argonauts to their practice roster, and then later promoted to their active roster.
+In October 2019, Richardson was signed to the practice roster of the Toronto Argonauts of the CFL, and then later promoted to their active roster.
 He signed a contract extension with the Argonauts on January 14, 2021.
 In 2021, Richardson was named a CFL East Division all-star.
 He would also go on to win the 109th Grey Cup with the Argonauts during the 2022 CFL season.
+He became a free agent upon the expiry of his contract on February 14, 2023.

+Calgary Stampeders (third stint)

-On February 14, 2023, Richardson became a free agent.
+On August 16, 2023, Richardson signed with the Stampeders.
+He became a free agent upon the expiry of his contract on February 13, 2024.

 Personal life

-Shaquille Richardson's cousin is wide receiver Paul Richardson.
+Richardson's cousin is wide receiver Paul Richardson.